ritwickdey/vscode-live-server/docs/settings.md

     <hr>

-* **`liveServer.settings.donotVerifyTags`:** To turn off prompt warning message if body or head or other supporting tag is missing in your HTML.
+* **`liveServer.settings.donotVerifyTags`:** To turn off prompt warning message if body, head, or other supporting tag is missing in your HTML.
     * _Default value if `false`_